mmortall/iMessageStickerUnity/README.md

 I've removed Resource folder.
 Now stickers will not be added into build because there they are hard licked in StackersConfig located in resource folder.
 Now they not.
 I also added define to turn off this extension.
 Use WITHOUT_STICKERS define to turn if off.
 Thia is related to the Unity Cloud bug which is not yet fixed.

+Also menu now located at Tools/Stickers.
+It is linked to Stickers plugin located into Assets/Plugins/ folder as it should be in any unity project.
+Not in root of Assets folder as original.